tobihagemann/THLabel/README.md

 ## Requirements

-* iOS 4.0 or higher (below iOS 7.0 is untested though)
+* iOS 8.0 or higher
-* ARC enabled

 ## Installation

 The easiest way to use THLabel in your app is via [CocoaPods](http://cocoapods.org/ "CocoaPods").

-1. Add the following line in the project's Podfile file: `pod 'THLabel', '~> 1.4.0'`
+1. Add the following line in the project's Podfile file: `pod 'THLabel', '~> 1.4.0', :branch => 'swift'`
 2. Run the command `pod install` from the Podfile folder directory.

 ### Manual Installation